HUFS-2022-kdata/ML-Server/README.md

 (dataset source: https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=608)

-This project used Kospeech to train deepspeech model and inference audio data
+This project used Kospeech to train deepspeech2 model and to inference audio data

 ## Requirements